 I’ve trained developers and teams at Google, VMware, GitHub, HashiCorp, Pivotal, Gruntwork, Nginx, JPMorgan Chase, Facebook, Elastic, Grafana Labs, GoCardless, Cisco, Pythian, Intuit, and dozens of other successful companies (maybe yours, too).

-Read on to find out more about my books, mentoring, and other offerings.
+Read on to find out more about my books, mentoring, training, and other offerings.